JayneGale/MosaicEditor/README.md

 A Windows Forms app to edit puzzles for the Velocity Studio "Mosaic" hex puzzle web app.

 ### Introduction
-This application provides a simple graphical editor for hexagonal puzzle patterns.
-It saves and reads patterns in a file format understood by and shared by the Mosaic web app.
+This application is a hex puzzle design tool.
+It provides a simple graphical editor for hexagonal puzzle patterns, and saves and reads these patterns in a file format understood by and shared by the Mosaic web app.

+### Mosaic Web App
+This is our hexagonal puzzle app, a web app written primarily in javascript.
+Each puzzle is a collection of coloured hexagons, which the player must work out how to solve.
+This Windows app is concerned only with the production of puzzle designs for that puzzle app.

 ### User Interface
-When started this application displays a window filled with blank triangles, grouped into hexagons.
+When started this application displays a window filled with hexagons, each divided into six triangles.

 The user can either load an existing pattern for editing (**File | Open**), or just start creating a new pattern on the blank canvas.